geeknik/my-awesome-stars/topics.md

 ## hacking-tools

+- [cyproxio/mcp-for-security](https://github.com/cyproxio/mcp-for-security) - MCP for Security: A collection of Model Context Protocol servers for popular security tools like SQLMap, FFUF, NMAP, Masscan and more.
+Integrate security testing and penetration testing into AI workfl
 - [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - Nightingale Docker for Pentesters is a comprehensive Dockerized environment tailored for penetration testing and vulnerability assessment.
 It comes preconfigured with all essential tools and utilities
 - [aaaguirrep/offensive-docker](https://github.com/aaaguirrep/offensive-docker) - Offensive Docker is an image with the more used offensive tools to create an environment easily and quickly to launch assessment to the targets.
 - [Alfredredbird/tookie-osint](https://github.com/Alfredredbird/tookie-osint) - Tookie is a advanced OSINT information gathering tool that finds social media accounts based on inputs.